TINERaavare/cloud-stream-rabbit-boot-admin-issue/README.md

 * Start RabbitMQ and update configuration in cloud-stream-rabbit\src\main\resource\application.yml
 * Start cloud-stream-rabbit and watch logs (and boot-admin dashboard).

-Logs should show helth check failures against rabbitmq.
+Logs should show health check failures against rabbitmq.
 There should also be a "Hello"-message printed to console every second.
 This message is sent from PingService to rabbitmq and processed by PingProcessor.

 Stacktrace for health check failure: